You have the potential to help save lives as a donor. You can start by signing up through your state’s registry.

 Once they have approval, they do a medical evaluation.
 This is your complete medical and social history.
 They get this from your family.

 If the evaluation allows you to donate, the OPO contacts the Organ Procurement and Transplantation Network (OPTN).

 The OPTN is a national database.
 It has all patients in the U.S. waiting for a transplant.
-The OPO enters information about donor into the system and the search begins.
+The OPO enters information about a donor into the system and the search begins.

-The system creates a list of patients who match donor (by organ).
+The system creates a list of patients who match the donor (by organ).
 The system offers each available organ to the transplant team of the best-matched patient.